memgraph/docs/mage/query-modules/cpp/node.md

 #### Input:

-- `node: Node` ➡ node whose relationship existance is to be verified
+- `node: Node` ➡ node whose relationship existance is to be verified.
-- `pattern: List[string] (optional)` ➡ list of relationship types for which it will be checked if at least one of them exists; if nothing is stated, procedure checks all types of relationships
+- `pattern: List[string] (optional)` ➡ list of relationship types for which it will be checked if at least one of them exists; if nothing is stated, procedure checks all types of relationships.

 :::info